-The multi-disciplinary selection committee will evaluate individual student assessment profile data and make the selection decision based on:
+The multi-disciplinary selection committee will evaluate the results of the universal screening, any further individual student assessment, and any available district data and make the selection decision based on:

-- 1. A preponderance of evidence from the profile data demonstrating that a student is among the most highly capable; - 2.
-Evidence of clear need for highly capable services; and - 3.
-Determination of which students would benefit the most from inclusion in the district's program.
+- 1. A preponderance of evidence from the profile data demonstrating that a student requires accelerated learning and enhanced instruction; and - 2.
+Evidence of clear need for highly capable services.